 About Us

-Mission: To provide prevention staff with the tools, resources, and support necessary to create culture change in their communities.
+Mission: To provide sexual violence preventionists with the tools, resources, and support necessary to create culture change in their communities.

 Vision: To create an equitable world where people practice consent and respect boundaries in their everyday lives.

-We are a fiscally sponsored project of the Social Good Fund, a 501(c)(3) non-profit organization.
-While our team is located across California, we operate nationally.
-We launched in 2021.
+We are a national sexual violence prevention organization and fiscally sponsored project of the Social Good Fund, a 501(c)(3) non-profit.

 Our Values